 Individual travel: flights to Cuba can now be booked online, including trips originating in Minneapolis-St. Paul.
 The only difference between booking a flight to Cuba and anywhere else is the final step requiring you to check a box indicating the reason you're traveling.
 The initial enthusiasm among airlines that Cuba would be a huge moneymaker has faded, but bargain prices are still available.
 Kayak, Cheapair and Delta all listed flights to Cuba as of April 2017.

-Group travel: Traveling with a group is usually the best way for individuals who are unfamiliar with Cuba to learn more about the country, since groups have access to Cuban organizations and events that are often not available to individuals.
+Group travel: Traveling with a group is usually the best way for individuals who are unfamiliar with Cuba to learn more about the country, since groups have access to Cuban sites, organizations and events that are often not available to individuals.
 Some of the groups organizing solidarity delegations and less expensive group travel are listed below this section.

 While "tourism" is still prohibited, the longstanding travel prohibitions have been considerably relaxed, principally because the licensing categories generally do not require a "specific" license, only a "general" license.
-This means that travelers need not apply to the government for permission to go; they need only designate on a questionnaire which category of travel they qualify for.
+This means that travelers need not apply to the U.S. government for permission to go; they need only designate on a questionnaire which category of travel they qualify for.
 Most of the categories require that specific records of the qualified travel be kept, but this has not been enforced for some time.

-Upcoming annual and specialized trips
+Upcoming annual and special trips